tytydraco/yessleep/out/My_Silent_Dark_Passenger.md

 What the hell  is happening to me.
 I reached into the pocket of my jacket and felt something hard.
 I take out a cigar shaped plastic container and inside was a good-sized joint, that was left by my friend.
 I was surprised I didn't smell it in the car.
 Maybe that's why the cabby looked at me funny and gave me a smirk as I left his car.
 I couldn't help but smile.

-'You sneaky bastard', I say under my breath.
+"You sneaky bastard", I say under my breath.

 I looked past my couch and into the mirror in my bathroom.
 I shuddered at the thought of seeing that man again.
 I looked back down at the small joint and wondered if this would help or make things worse.
 Only one way to find out...